stonepros/stone/doc/rbd/iscsi-requirements.rst

 ==========================

-It is recommended to provision two to four iSCSI gateway nodes to realize a highly available Ceph iSCSI gateway solution.
+It is recommended to provision two to four iSCSI gateway nodes to realize a highly available Stone iSCSI gateway solution.

 For hardware recommendations, see :ref:`hardware-recommendations` .